-Violet Klenov, MD, FACOG cherishes the privilege of serving the community in which she was raised as a reproductive endocrinologist and infertility specialist.
+Violet Klenov, MD, FACOG cherishes the privilege of serving the community in which she was raised as a board-certified reproductive endocrinologist and infertility specialist.
 Dr. Klenov completed her Obstetrics and Gynecology residency at Washington University in St. Louis, sharing this alma mater with three other Vios physicians.
 Staying true to her Midwest roots, she completed her fellowship in Reproductive Endocrinology and Infertility at the University of Iowa.

 Born in Russia, Dr. Klenov moved to the United States at age 6 and has had a fascination with science since childhood.
 During residency, she had a chance to work with Vios’ own Dr. Amber Cooper.
 After witnessing, firsthand, the technological innovations and patient focused care the field offered, Dr. Klenov immediately knew she would specialize in the field of reproductive medicine.